Monetra/mstdlib/cluster/README.md

   perform full sync.
 - `OUT_OF_SYNC` (0x08): Node is out of sync, impossible Term/Log.
 Must perform
   full sync.
+- `TOO_OLD` (0x09): Returned for RequestVote stating the reason the node isn't being voted for is it is out of date.
+- `ALREAD_VOTED` (0x0A): Returned for RequestVote stating this node has already voted for another node.

+## Latency Tracking

+All Request Types sent to a remote node will insert a latency entry upon the received response.

 ## Request Types